7 tips and hacks to make cooking for one easy

-The tips in this post are for what I call ' functional weeknight cooking' e.g. the type of cooking that needs to be done night in, night out, week in, week out literally to keep one's self alive!
+The tips in this post are for what I call ' functional weeknight cooking' e.g. the type of cooking that needs to be done night in, night out, week in, week out.

-It's about how to stay motivated to cook the meals we need to eat to keep ourselves healthy in order to lead great lives.
+It's tips for staying motivated to cook the meals we need to eat to keep ourselves healthy in order to lead great lives.
 It's about making the healthy well balanced meals that help us stave off illness and keep weight gain at bay.

 Sometimes it's fun, but quite often it's a bit of a grind, especially if it caps off a long day.

 So for me this this type of cooking is about maximising the nutritional value and minimising the time and effort required.

 As you read through the tips just take on board the ones that might work for you and skip over the ones that cause you to frown, or think, 'why on earth would she do that'!!

 Talking to friends about their cooking habits, I've been fascinated to learn how much people vary in their attitudes, so it's unlikely all 6 tips will resonate with you!
 Some of the differences I've found between friends are:

 - love leftovers vs hate them

 - want to eat something different every night vs happy to eat the same thing several nights in a row

 - love menu planning vs want to open the fridge each evening and 'create'